Your Rehabilitation Team

 - Assessing for and managing compromised skin integrity

 - Preventing and managing pain

-- Prescribing exercise and supervising safe physical activity (i.e. aerobic exercise)
+- Prescribing exercise and supervising safe physical activity (i.e. low load, low resistance exercise)

 - Recommending mobility devices, adaptive seating, and other equipment

 - Rehabilitation after injury or fracture

 Physical therapy is different in Duchenne than in other situations.
 In other diagnoses, PT can help increase range of motion, strength, and function; in Duchenne, the goal of therapy is to preserve range of motion (the flexibility of a joint), strength, and function.
 PPMD videos will help your PT to provide the best therapy for you/your child.